Chlorophyll: Distribution

-The chlorophyll maps show milligrams of chlorophyll per cubic meter of seawater each month.
-Places where chlorophyll amounts were very low, indicating very low numbers of phytoplankton, are blue.
-Places where chlorophyll concentrations were high, meaning many phytoplankton were growing, are yellow.
+Chlorophyll maps from 2002 to 2024, provided by NASA, show milligrams of chlorophyll per cubic meter of seawater each month.
+Places where chlorophyll amounts are very low, indicating very low numbers of phytoplankton, are blue.
+Places where chlorophyll concentrations are high, meaning many phytoplankton were growing, are yellow.
 The observations come from the Moderate Resolution Imaging Spectroradiometer (MODIS) on NASA's Aqua satellite.
 Land is dark gray, and places where MODIS could not collect data because of sea ice, polar darkness, or clouds are light gray.
-The highest chlorophyll concentrations, where tiny surface-dwelling ocean plants are thriving, are in cold polar waters or in places where ocean currents bring cold water to the surface, such as around the equator and along the shores of continents.
+The highest chlorophyll concentrations, where tiny surface-dwelling ocean plants are, are in cold polar waters or in places where ocean currents bring cold water to the surface, such as around the equator and along the shores of continents.
 It is not the cold water itself that stimulates the phytoplankton.
 Instead, the cool temperatures are often a sign that the water has welled up to the surface from deeper in the ocean, carrying nutrients that have built up over time.
 In polar waters, nutrients accumulate in surface waters during the dark winter months when plants cannot grow.
 When sunlight returns in the spring and summer, the plants flourish in high concentrations.

+Uses

-Culinary use
+Culinary

 Synthetic chlorophyll is registered as a food additive colorant, and its E number is E140.
 Chefs use chlorophyll to color a variety of foods and beverages green, such as pasta and spirits.
 Absinthe gains its green color naturally from the chlorophyll introduced through the large variety of herbs used in its production.
 Chlorophyll is not soluble in water, and it is first mixed with a small quantity of vegetable oil to obtain the desired solution.

-Biological use

-A 2002 study found that "leaves exposed to strong light contained degraded major antenna proteins, unlike those kept in the dark, which is consistent with studies on the illumination of isolated proteins".
-This appeared to the authors as support for the hypothesis that "active oxygen species play a role in vivo" in the short-term behaviour of plants.
+In marketing

+In years 1950–1953 in particular, chlorophyll was used as a marketing tool to promote toothpaste, sanitary towels, soap and other products.
+This was based on claims that it was an odor blocker — a finding from research by F. Howard Westcott in the 1940s — and the commercial value of this attribute in advertising led to many companies creating brands containing the compound.
+However, it was soon determined that the hype surrounding chlorophyll was not warranted and the underlying research may even have been a hoax.
+As a result, brands rapidly discontinued its use.
+In the 2020s, chlorophyll again became the subject of unsubstantiated medical claims, as social media influencers promoted its use in the form of "chlorophyll water", for example.